Naif-Ganadily/naifganadily.github.io/_pages/about.md

 👋 Hello there, I'm Naif
 ======
-I’m passionate about using health related data to solve important problems in areas such as healthcare, health policy, and health security.
-My primary ambition is to guide emerging health technologies impact toward beneficial outcomes.
+I’m passionate about using health-related data to solve important problems in areas such as healthcare, health policy, and health security.
+My primary ambition is to ensure that emerging health technologies have a positive and beneficial impact.

 Currently I am starting my first year PhD student in Arizona State University's BioMedical Informatics at the Health Solutions Dept advised by [Prof. Qiyun Zhu](https://search.asu.edu/profile/3737104).
 My research includes two major threads: